Summer Dance Platform

 About

 Summer Dance Platform includes daily training in ballet, contemporary, improvisation, floor work, partnering, stretch and core, and conditioning.
-Dancers work on developing original choreography, learning NW Dance Project repertoire, and participating in site specific creation.
-The program also includes injury prevention, professional development, networking, repertoire and composition work, choreographic development sessions, career planning discussions, life as a professional dancer discussions, and a wellness and injury prevention clinic.
+Dancers also develop original choreography, learn NW Dance Project repertoire, take part in composition and choreographic development sessions, and participate in site specific creation.
+The program includes repertoire sessions, professional development, networking, injury prevention, a wellness and injury prevention clinic, and culminates in public showings featuring NW Dance Project repertoire and original creation.

 • Ages: 15–18 years old

-Past participants have said, “This intensive has fully turned my world upside down, there aren’t words to describe how special this experience was for me,” and “SDP has changed my perspective on dance, re-inspired me, and made me stronger as a dancer and artist.”
+Past Summer Dance Platform participants have said, “This intensive has fully turned my world upside down, there aren’t words to describe how special this experience was for me,” and “SDP has changed my perspective on dance, re-inspired me, and made me stronger as a dancer and artist.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.